 to good use by showcasing several local businesses.

-Putnam's hometown head-on parking, the well-maintained 1906 train station, the downtown large outdoor patio with chairs and tables (as pictured above), a nice mix of modern and mom and pop stores and restaurants (85 Main looks like a terrific fine dining establishment and is run by Barry Jessurun and Brian Jessurun, owners of the landmark Vanilla Bean Cafe in neighboring Pomfret).
+Putnam's hometown head-on parking, the well-maintained 1906 train station, the downtown's large outdoor patio with chairs and tables, a nice mix of modern and mom and pop stores, a community playhouse called the Bradley, and a growing restaurant scene.
+85 Main is a terrific fine dining yet casual establishment, operated by Barry Jessurun and Brian Jessurun, owners of the landmark Vanilla Bean Cafe in neighboring Pomfret).

 In Putnam, you'll see the old barber shop and the local watering hole, but there's also the boutique or gallery.
 It is one of those towns where the locals seem friendly -- saying "hello" to you on the streets and also allowing you to use the crosswalk first before they drive their cars.
 There's a leisurely pace and a welcoming flavor, catering to the many tourists who come here to shop for antiques.
 Those initial uncomfortable feelings of driving through Putnam are now completely gone, thus proving that there's more to life than what we see behind the wheel.
-Sometime, walking brings out the finer details of a community.
+Sometimes, walking brings out the finer details of a community.

 The WINY (AM 1350) radio "broadcast house," right by the scenic but rather rough-looking Quinebaug River and waterfall, has a 1950s-style architectural look with on-air talent and local ads, promoting local businesses, to match.
 It's almost a throwback to hear announcers broadcasting on location, at the car dealership, and using the "you heard it here first" breaking news flash in this rather quiet town.

 Jeremiah's Antiques and Shoppes at 25 Front St. is also a